 You can also use a PC or Mac with the following step-by-step process to get the drive properly set up.

 Most drives, 32 GB and under, are pre-formatted for FAT32.
-Larger drives may be FAT32, exFAT or NTFS.
-Only drives that are formatted for FAT32 (or Linux ext4) can be seen by our cars, so if it is in exFAT or NTFS, you’ll need to reformat it (which erases all the data on the flash drive).
+Larger drives may be FAT32, exFAT, or NTFS.
+Only drives that are formatted for FAT32 or Linux ext4 can be seen by our cars.
+With Tesla software version 2020.12 or later software, the car can also read exFAT.
+If it is NTFS or exFAT on older software, you’ll need to reformat it (which erases all the data on the flash drive).

 Formatting with Windows (option 1)

 With Windows on drives at or under 32 GB, open Explorer.
 In the left pane, right-click on the USB drive and select Format.
 BE ABSOLUTELY SURE you selected the USB flash drive and not another hard disk.
 Set the File system to FAT32 and click Start.

 For drives larger than 32 GB, to use FAT32 (not exFAT) you’ll need a third-party utility since Windows doesn’t allow formatting FAT32.
 One free product we like is GUIformat, which is really simple.
 Click on the image on the web page to download the program.
 Run guiformat.exe (there is no installation).

 You can also use the free RMPrep program we use to test fake drives to also reformat the drive.
 Using RMPrep, with the flash drive selected, check the box “Set partition as non-bootable” and in section 4, select FAT32.
 Then click on the teal button “6 Prepare Drive“.